Demand Forecasting Methods: Using Machine Learning to See the Future of Sales

 When machine learning works best for demand planning: successful use cases

-This is the most common issue impacting forecasting accuracy.
 Highly variable environment, dozens of factors driving buying behaviors, many types of data involved — all these often make demand planning too complex to be successfully performed with simple tools.
+So, big companies choose to invest in smart technologies to optimize their inventory management.

 The significant complexity of supply chain, short-term demand spikes, and the high cost of errors (with human lives at stake) prompted the Blood and Transport department of the UK’s National Health System (NHS) to transfer from spreadsheets and manual databases to ML-fueled planning system with enhanced predictive capabilities.
 It allowed hospitals to reduce waste from blood overstocks by 30 percent without any drop in service quality and enabled rapid responding to potential shortages.
 “If there’s no yogurt on the supermarket shelf — well, that’s unfortunate.
 If there’s no blood in the hospital, the consequences are very different,” an NHS executive explained as the reason to invest heavily in the advanced solution.